sparksoftware71FTW/DigiCorder/README.md

    - Now, once the virtual environment is running and you see the `(env1)` or equivalent on the current line in your terminal,

 2. Clone the Digicorder repo into prefered directory, and use `pip` to install the dependencies in `requirements.txt`.
    - Recommend cloning the repo right *next to* where you installed your virtual environment `..\Digicorder\` - though NOT in the `..\Digicorder\env1` directory...
-This will cause git to track several thousand unnecessary virtual environment files.
+This will cause git to track over a thousand unnecessary virtual environment files.
    - Once cloned, `cd` into the repo directory (`..\Digicorder\Digicorder` if you've been following along exactly so far and you used Git default naming)
    - Now run the command below to install the project's dependencies:
    > `pip install -r requirements.txt`